RevenueHunt/docs/docs/reference/quiz-builder.md

     ![quiz builder metrics analytics total carts](/images/manual_quizbuilder_metrics_analytics_totalcarts.png)

     **Number of Orders (Beta)** - Number of people who have placed an order after completing this quiz.
-To track Order values with the Shop Quiz app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.
+To track Order values with the RevenueHunt app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.

     **Total Orders Value (Beta)** - Total value of orders placed after taking this quiz.
-To track Order values with the Shop Quiz app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.
+To track Order values with the RevenueHunt app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.

     **Avg.
 Order Value (Beta)** - Average value of orders placed after taking this quiz.
-To track Order values with the Shop Quiz app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.
+To track Order values with the RevenueHunt app for Shopify, connect your quiz to the Shopify Revenue Reports via the Connect tab.

 === "Shopify V2"

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     Coming Soon